kevinjm39/divseek_canada_theme/README.md

 Changes in `/scss` will be compiled into `/css`.

 Note- change the environment variable in `config.rb` from development to production when finalized!

+# Static pages

+Static pages are in `misc/`.
+These pages such as `front_page.php` or the about page are in here.